DaseinUXD/nimail/README.md

 ##### At the root of your local repository :

-1. Duplicate the directory `/nimail-sassy-ink/`  (or nimail-saucy-ink *) and give it the name of your new email
+1. Duplicate the directory `/nimail-sassy-ink/` and give it the name of your new email
 2. Adjust some **vars** and **paths** in the `gulpfile.js` file
 3. Add your partial files in the `/partials/` directory
 4. Work your html structure in the `index.temp.html` file